-Sutures- Most surgical techniques use deep sutures.
+- Sutures: Most surgical techniques use deep sutures.
 You may notice these sutures after your surgery.
-Sutures may spontaneously poke through the skin, become visible or produce irritation that requires removal.

-Skin Discoloration / Swelling- Some bruising and swelling normally occurs following gynecomastia.
+Sutures may spontaneously poke through the skin, become visible or produce irritation that requires suture removal. - Skin Discoloration / Swelling: Some bruising and swelling normally occurs following a reduction mammoplasty or mastopexy.
 The skin in or near the surgical site can appear either lighter or darker than surrounding skin.
 Although uncommon, swelling and skin discoloration may persist for long periods of time and, in rare situations, may be permanent.

-Scarring- All surgery leaves scars, some more visible than others.
+Additionally, these areas may have exaggerated responses to hot or cold temperatures. - Poor Appearing Scars: All surgery leaves scars, some more visible than others.
 Although good wound healing after a surgical procedure is expected, abnormal scars may occur within the skin and deeper tissues.
 Scars may be unattractive and of different color than the surrounding skin tone.
 Scar appearance may also vary within the same scar.
 Scars may be asymmetrical (appear different on the right and left side of the body).
-There is the possibility of visible marks in the skin from sutures.
-In some cases scars may require surgical revision or treatment.
+In some cases scars may require surgical revision or additional treatment.